-Any long-term problems experienced by a child depend partly on the injury itself.
-If the damage was to the left side of the brain, he or she may suffer weakness down the right side of the body, and vice versa.
+Any long-term problems experienced by your child depend partly on the injury itself.
+If the damage was to the left side of the brain, they may suffer weakness down the right side of the body, and vice versa.

 A serious head injury can have lasting effects.
-A team of people will work with families while their child is in hospital or a rehabilitation centre to help them achieve as full a recovery as possible.
+A team of people will work with you while your child is in hospital or a rehabilitation centre to help them achieve as full a recovery as possible.

-If a child has been unconscious, it is important to explain to them that they are in hospital following an accident.
-We encourage families to bring in familiar toys, pictures and music to help make the child feel less anxious.
-Sometimes it helps to use a communication board with simple pictures and words.
-If a child remains unconscious for a long period, it is important to continue talking to them.
-It is also important that siblings and friends remain involved; they can be encouraged to send cards, pictures, gifts or tapes with favourite songs on etc. It is also important that a child has the opportunity to rest or have quiet time during the day.
+If your child remains unconscious for a long period, it is important to continue talking to them.
+It is also important that siblings and friends remain involved; they can be encouraged to send cards, pictures, gifts or tapes with favourite songs, for instance.
+It is also important that your child has the opportunity to rest or have quiet time during the day.

-In some cases it will be necessary to feed a child through a tube.
-The nursing staff will do this initially but if, later on, families wish, they can learn how to do it.
-A child’s face, and particularly his or her mouth, may also be affected by weakness.
-This can make swallowing difficult and may therefore affect his or her ability to talk and eat.
-A speech therapist will give advice about this.
+In some cases it will be necessary to feed your child through a tube.
+The nursing staff will do this initially but if you wish later on you can learn how to do it.
+Your child’s face, and particularly their mouth, may also be affected by weakness.
+This can make swallowing difficult and may therefore affect their ability to talk and eat.
+A speech therapist will give you and your child advice about this.

 The rehabilitation team will include a physiotherapist.
-He or she will assess any restrictions in a child’s movements or any problems with their balance.
-They will then do specific exercises with the child to help them move more easily and cope with these difficulties.
-The physiotherapist may devise a stretching programme and/or make splints for the infant's limbs.
-Physiotherapists will also help the child with breathing exercises and coughing if they have a bad chest.
+They will assess any restrictions in your child’s movements or any problems with their balance.
+They will then do specific exercises with your child to help them move more easily and cope with these difficulties.
+The physiotherapist may devise a stretching programme and/or make splints for your child’s limbs.
+Physiotherapists will also help your child with breathing exercises and coughing if they have a bad chest.

-The play specialist on the ward plays a vital role in a child’s rehabilitation.
-They use play to help prepare the child for investigations and operations and offer support throughout the hospital stay.
-They can also help with discussing the child’s condition with siblings and encourage activities that they can do together.
+The play specialist on the ward plays a vital role in your child’s rehabilitation.
+They use play to help prepare your child for investigations and operations and offer support throughout the hospital stay.
+They can also help with discussing your child’s condition with siblings and encourage activities that they can do together.

-Children may become frustrated because of an inability to do things as well as before the injury.
+Your child may become frustrated because of an inability to do things as well as before the injury.
 It is important to reassure them that things will improve, although it can take many months.
-It can help families to keep a daily diary recording the child’s progress.
+It can help to keep a daily diary recording your child’s progress.
 They may be able to help to make the diary, which should create a sense of achievement.
-A psychologist can assist with many areas, including such frustration.
+A psychologist can assist your child with many areas, including such frustration.

 A child who has suffered a head injury needs routine and we try as far as possible to keep to a daily timetable including regular rest periods.
 Sometimes, however, the level of care required by a critically ill child means that it is impossible to maintain a routine.

-It is important that parents keep in touch with their child’s school throughout their stay.
+It is important that you keep in touch with your child’s school throughout their stay.
 Children who have suffered a head injury often have problems that affect them at school – for example, memory loss and tiredness – and it is vital that their teachers know about this when they go back.

-Recovering from a head injury can be a long process and it is important that parents look after themselves too.
+Recovering from a head injury can be a long process and it is important that you as parents look after yourselves, too.

-Once a child leaves the hospital, they may continue to receive care locally.
-If they have suffered severe long-term effects as a result of head injury, we may refer them to a specialist rehabilitation centre.
-Long-term follow up clinics are held at GOSH and the child’s progress will be monitored at these appointments for a while after the original injury.
+Once your child leaves the hospital, they may continue to receive care locally.
+If they have suffered severe long-term effects as a result of head injury, we may refer you to a specialist rehabilitation centre.
+Long-term follow up clinics are held at GOSH and your child’s progress will be monitored at these appointments for a while after the original injury.

-You may hear the team use these words when discussing treatment and care:
+You may hear the team use these words when discussing your child’s treatment and care:

-- Contrast - The dye injected during a CT or an MRI scan.
+- Contrast – dye injected during a CT or an MRI scan